kevandcal/gif-search/README.md

 # GIF Search

-This is an app built in React that allows users to search the Giphy database
+This is an app built in React that allows users to search the Giphy database.

 ## Demo